 How Much Does it Cost to Hydro Jet a Sewer Line?

-- Location of the blockage
+- Accessibility of blockage

-What is Hydro Jet Plumbing?
+What is Hydro Jetting?

 Hydro jet plumbing uses a high-pressured jet of water to unclog drains, pipes and sewer lines.
 The technique is more cost-effective at clearing blockages in inaccessible places than conventional measures such as snaking and plunging.
-(1)
+(1) Some San Francisco homeowners discover that their slow drains or low water pressure stem from years of buildup that only high-pressure jetting services can remove.

 Most hydro jetting equipment includes,